A Peano curve from mated geodesic trees in the directed landscape: Introduction

 Now, a natural definition of a geodesic $\gamma_{(x,s)}^{(y,t)}$ between points $(x,s),(y,t)$ is a path $\psi$ which maximizes $\ell(\psi)$ while satisfying $\psi(s)=x$ and $\psi(t)=y$.
 As expected, it can be shown that geodesics exist almost surely between any two ordered points, and further, every fixed pair of points a.s.\ have a unique geodesic between them.

 In fact, it can be shown that a.s.\ all points $(x,s)$ have an upward semi-infinite geodesic emanating out, in the sense that there is a path $\Gamma_{(x,s)}\colon [s,\infty)\rightarrow \RR$ with $\Gamma_{(x,s)}(s)=x$ and $\lim_{t\rightarrow \infty}\Gamma_{(x,s)}(t)/t\rightarrow 0$ along with the property that any finite segment of $\Gamma_{(x,s)}$ is a geodesic between its endpoints; we note that as in the above, we will always use $\Gamma_{(x,s)}$ to denote both a function of time and the graph of this function.
 For any fixed $(x,s)$, it can be shown that $\Gamma_{(x,s)}$ is a.s.\ unique, and in fact, the union of the interiors of $\Gamma_p$ over all $p\in \RR^2$ a.s\ forms a one-ended tree which we call the geodesic tree and denote by $\cT_\uparrow$.
 The above geodesic tree turns out to be interlaced with another tree \cite{Bha23, Pim16}, the interface portrait $\cI_\downarrow$, which is in fact equal to the set of points $p$ with multiple `downward' geodesics $\Gamma_{p,\downarrow}$ emanating out of them, where the latter are defined analogously to upward semi-infinite geodesics.
-With the motivations described earlier in mind, it is thus natural to consider the Peano curve $\eta$ snaking in between the above two `mated' trees $\cT_\uparrow$ and $\cI_\downarrow$, and we normalize $\eta$ such that $\eta(0)=0$ and parametrize it so that $\leb( \eta[v,w])=w-v$ for every $v<w\in \RR$, where $\leb$ denotes the Lebesgue measure on the plane.
-As one would expect, the curve $\eta$ is not an SLE and this can be seen by noting that the trees $\cT_\uparrow,\cI_\downarrow$ are directed, while the corresponding trees (see \cite{MS13}) for space-filling SLEs are not so.
+With the motivations described earlier in mind, it is thus natural to consider the Peano curve $\eta$ snaking in between the above two mated trees $\cT_\uparrow$ and $\cI_\downarrow$, and we normalize $\eta$ such that $\eta(0)=0$ and parametrize it so that $\leb( \eta[v,w])=w-v$ for every $v<w\in \RR$, where $\leb$ denotes the Lebesgue measure on the plane.